 Interest rate risk exists where assets and liabilities have interest rates set under a different basis or which reset at a different time.
 The Company minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of assets and liabilities are similar.
-The LIBOR reform has no material impact on this Company as it uses a fixed rate of interest.
+The LIBOR reform has not had a material impact on this Company principally because the Company's loan notes and mortgages bear a zero coupon rate.